 Previously in this column, I discussed the first two steps in the strategic planning process – “Getting ready and organized, and Articulating your mission and vision”.
-What follows next in that process is “Reviewing your strategic position”.
+In this post, I’ll focus on the next step in the strategic planning process: “Reviewing your strategic position”.

 You may already be familiar with the trusted business planning tool called the SWOT, but just in case, let me quickly review.
 SWOT is an acronym that stands for Strengths, Weaknesses, Opportunities, and Threats.
 These key factors are crucial in assessing your organization’s strategic position.
 You’ll want to build on your company’s strengths, shore up the weaknesses, capitalize on any opportunities and recognize any threats that may exist.